Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Introduction

+\paragraph*{Measurement availability} While the previous methods consider only pairwise range measurements between agents \cite{article:Biswas06,article:distributed_SOCP,article:Shi10,SOARES2021}, pairwise bearings may also be available, leading to bearing-only \cite{article:Wang23} or hybrid methods \cite{article:Crouse13,article:convex_optimization_uav,article:FLORIS,article:Biswas5,article:SDP_benchmark}.
+Here, we consider the hybrid setting, which has been shown to be beneficial when compared to the single measurement case \cite{article:Hybrid_Eren2011}.
+We consider that all nodes have access to range measurements with respect to their neighbours and a subset of them are able to additionally retrieve bearings {from a different device}.
+This differs, for instance, from \cite{article:mixed_Lin} where each node has access to a single type of measurement, which can be of a different nature.
+We note that one important line of work takes into account Radio Signal Strength (RSS) and direction measurements \cite{article:HybridRSS_Ding2021,article:hybrid_RSSAoA_Tomic2019}, which calls for considerably different range models, than those assumed here.

-Similar settings to ours are found in \cite{article:Angle_ML,article:convex_optimization_uav,article:FLORIS,article:SDP_biswas_ye_with_angle,article:SDP_benchmark}.
-Of these, \cite{article:convex_optimization_uav,article:FLORIS,article:SDP_biswas_ye_with_angle} do not consider a ML approach.
-In \cite{article:convex_optimization_uav} the authors assume a bounded error model both for ranges and bearing measurements in 2D, converting the bounds to linear constraints which, when intersected, produce a convex polyhedron.
-In \cite{article:FLORIS,article:SDP_biswas_ye_with_angle} non-ML derived cost functions are proposed, leading to nonconvex optimization problems, which are then relaxed in different ways.
-In~\cite{article:Angle_ML} a ML framework is used to compare different distributions of angle measurements, where ranges are often available.
+\paragraph*{ML Hybrid localization} Similarly to range-only, we find ML \cite{article:Crouse13,article:SDP_benchmark} and non-ML \cite{article:convex_optimization_uav,article:FLORIS,article:Biswas5} derived cost functions for the hybrid setting.
+In~\cite{article:Crouse13} the authors compare different distributions of angle measurements, where ranges are often available.
 The formulation is closely related to ours, although derived for a 2D case and for single target location.
 The nonconvexity is not relaxed and a Least Squares approach is used for initialization, after which the optimization is carried out with gradient descent.
-Consequently, this is subject to local minima and under higher noise levels some points are poorly estimated.
-Similarly to our approach, in~\cite{article:SDP_benchmark} and \cite{article:HybridRelaxation_soares2020}, the authors follow a ML formulation where directional data is modeled with the von Mises-Fisher distribution.
-We follow the relaxation proposed in \cite{article:HybridRelaxation_soares2020}, which is shown to outperform the SDP relaxation in~\cite{article:SDP_benchmark}.
+Consequently, this is subject to local minima and under higher noise levels some points are poorly estimated.{ In~\mbox{\cite{article:SDP_benchmark}} and \mbox{\cite{article:Soares20}}, the authors follow a ML formulation where directional data is modeled with the von Mises-Fisher distribution.
+Our proposed method uses the relaxation in \mbox{\cite{article:Soares20}} that is found to outperform the SDP relaxation \mbox{\cite{article:SDP_benchmark}} in positioning accuracy and is more amenable to larger networks \mbox{\cite{article:Soares20}}.}

-Although the proposal in~\cite{article:HybridRelaxation_soares2020} achieves good performance in static networks, here we tackle the dynamic scenario.
-Therefore, we extend the formulation with a horizon-based approach, to accommodate velocity measurements of each node.
-This model is more suitable for moving agents and it is easy to implement since each vehicle only needs to measure its own velocity (in addition to range and bearing measurements).
-However, we emphasize that we assume no dynamical model for the movement, unlike the standard EKF approach.